publicservantsprayer/repsp/UPDATE_DATA.md

 We need to unzip both the federal and state photos from their zip archives into a single directory.

+Change to the directory where photos were downloaded.

 Unzip all of the images in the `.zip` file ignoring file structure (`-j`) and put them in a directory called `photos` with (`-d`).

 ```